Milltown Cemetery attack: Background

 On 6 March 1988, Provisional Irish Republican Army (IRA) members Daniel McCann, Seán Savage and Mairéad Farrell were shot dead by the Special Air Service (SAS) in Gibraltar, in Operation Flavius.
 The three had allegedly been preparing a bomb attack on British military personnel there, but the deaths outraged Irish republicans as the three were unarmed and purportedly shot without warning.
 Their bodies arrived in Belfast on 14 March and were taken to their family homes.
 Tensions were high as British security forces increased their presence in the neighbourhoods where they had lived, to try to prevent public displays honouring the trio.
 The "Gibraltar Three" were due to be buried in the republican plot at Milltown Cemetery on 16 March.
 For years, republicans had complained about the heavy-handed policing of IRA funerals, which had frequently led to outbreaks of violence.
 In a change from normal procedure, the Royal Ulster Constabulary (RUC) agreed to stay away from the funeral in exchange for guarantees that there would be no three-volley salute by IRA gunmen.
 The security forces would instead keep watch from the sidelines.
 This decision was not made public.

 Michael Stone was an Ulster loyalist and a member of the paramilitary Ulster Defence Association (UDA) who had been involved in several killings and other attacks, and who described himself as a "freelance loyalist paramilitary".
 Stone learned that there would be minimal security force presence at the funerals, and planned "to take out the Sinn Féin and IRA leadership at the graveside".
 He said his attack was retaliation for the Remembrance Day bombing four months earlier when eleven Protestants had been killed by an IRA bomb at a Remembrance Sunday ceremony in Enniskillen.
 He later told journalist Peter Taylor that "it was symbolic: the IRA had attacked a British cenotaph and he was taking revenge by attacking the IRA equivalent".
 Stone claimed that he and other UDA members considered planting bombs in the graveyard, but abandoned the plan because the bombs might miss the republican leaders.
 He instead decided to carry out a one-man attack with guns and grenades.
 Stone claimed that a "senior member of the UDA" had given him the organisation's official clearance for the attack and that he was given a Browning Hi-Power pistol, a Ruger Speed-Six revolver and seven RGD-5 grenades the night before the funeral.
+Stone then created a "kangaroo pouch" to hold the grenades by cutting the leg off a pair of jeans and running rope up it before sewing the narrow bottom closed.
+The pouch would then be slung over his chest and have the grenades with the shortest fuses placed in first.